-- 2.7.1 When registering for a USA Climbing Membership, Youth competitors shall select a Youth Membership Region as follows: - a) The competitor shall select their Youth Region based on either the location of their primary residence or the location of a primary climbing gym, where: - if a competitor is affiliated with a team, their Youth Region shall be either the location of their primary residence or the location of their team's primary gym; or - ii) if a competitor is not affiliated with a team, their Youth Region shall be either the location of their primary residence or the location of the competitor's primary gym. - b) If either relevant location (but not both) is outside of the US, the competitor's Youth Region shall be the relevant location inside the US. - c) If both relevant locations are outside of the US (e.g., living and training in Canada), the competitor's Youth Region shall be the one closest in distance to their primary residence.
+- 2.7.1 When registering for a USA Climbing Membership, Youth competitors shall select a Youth Membership Region as follows: - a) The competitor shall select their Youth Region based on either the location of their primary residence or the location of a primary climbing gym, where: - if a competitor is affiliated with a team, their Youth Region shall be either the location of their primary residence or the location of their team's primary gym; or - ii) if a competitor is not affiliated with a team, their Youth Region shall be either the location of their primary residence or the location of the competitor's primary gym. - b) If either relevant location (but not both) is outside of the US, the competitor's Youth Region shall be the relevant location inside the US. - c) If both relevant locations are outside of the US (e.g., living and training in Canada), the competitor's Youth Region shall be: if the competitor is a US Citizen, the one closest in distance to their primary residence; otherwise, the Youth Region of their choice.